mdrobisch/roseguarden/README.md

 Alternativly you can tools like wicd-curses.
 Instructions for wicd-curses can be found in the internet.

+*I have problems to develop under windows*

+- Install the python Visual C++-Compiler from  http://aka.ms/vcpython27 before installing the requirements
+- user requirements_win_dev.txt instead of requirements.txt (SPI-Py is for linux only)

 *The rfid don't read any tag*

 With Kernel 3.18 and above Rasbian switch to device tree support on default.